zhumaniyaz17/finalexam/syspro/question_qJJlH.md

-A collection of process groups ( jobs):
+A collection of process groups (jobs).

 + session
 * controlling terminal
 * thread